 As required by state law, the budgets are amended whenever projected revenue fails to meet original expectations or when projected expenditures exceed original expectations.
 Budgetary amounts are presented as amended and all budgetary appropriations lapse at the end of the fiscal year.

 (3) Excess of Expenditures Over Appropriations

-The City incurred expenditures in excess of appropriations in the General Fund and the 1% Sales Tax Fund, respectively.
+The City incurred expenditures in excess of appropriations in the General Fund.

 OTHER SUPPLEMENTARY INFORMATION